What is TEEP? Using Total Effective Equipment Performance to Improve Efficiency

 What is TEEP?

-Total Effective Equipment Performance (TEEP) is one of several metrics used to measure manufacturing productivity.
-While quite theoretical, it can be a very useful metric to support strategic decision-making by top management seeking to improve operational efficiency.
+Total Effective Equipment Performance (TEEP) is a core measure of manufacturing productivity that takes all available productive time into account.
+It can be a very useful metric to support strategic decision-making by high-level management seeking to improve operational efficiency.

 How does TEEP compare to other performance metrics?

-TEEP forms one of three key metrics used for improvements in manufacturing — the other two being overall equipment effectiveness (OEE) and overall operations effectiveness (OOE).
+TEEP is one of three key metrics organizations use to work toward improvement in manufacturing — the other two being Overall Equipment Effectiveness (OEE) and Overall Operations Effectiveness (OOE).

 All of them are calculated by multiplying the same three factors: availability, performance, and quality.
-The only difference lies in how they measure/calculate ‘avaliablity’.
+The only difference lies in how they define the variable of “availability.”

 You can think of the three metrics as babushka dolls, where opening one doll reveals another inside it.

 TEEP is the outermost doll, providing strategic insight into the most efficient use of plant assets to support strategy formulation.
-OOE sits inside TEEP as a tactical metric to measure plant efficiency against the plan.
-OEE sits at the center as a pure measure of operational performance against equipment availability.
+OOE is the next layer and is a tactical metric that measures plant efficiency against the planned operational time.
+OEE is at the center as a pure measure of operational performance against equipment availability.

 Overall Equipment Effectiveness (OEE)

-The OEE score indicates the percentage of time during which a machine is operating correctly, compared to its scheduled availability.
-Here is an in-depth guide to OEE for those who wish to learn more.
+OEE indicates the percentage of time during which a machine is operating correctly, compared to its scheduled availability.

-A key differentiator of an OEE calculation is that it only includes breakdowns and planned stoppages for setup or adjustment as impacting production performance.
+A key differentiator of OEE is that it only includes breakdowns and planned stoppages that impact production performance.
 It does not consider times when the machine is out of operation for other reasons, such as planned maintenance, management calling a stoppage for training, or workers holding a union meeting.

 OEE is a pure measure of operational effectiveness, using true production availability as a baseline.